9:30 a.m.-3:00 p.m. February 29, 2020

-Follow the link below to learn more details about this initiative, to indicate your interest in attending the Feb.
-29 event, and to complete a pre-event survey.
-Taking the survey will complete your registration.
+Follow the link below to learn more details about this initiative, to indicate your interest in attending the February 29 event and to complete a pre-event survey.
+Taking the online survey will complete your registration.
 We will contact you by email shortly thereafter.
-If you do not have Internet access, you may email (firstname.lastname@example.org) or leave a voicemail (812-287-9930) to have a registration form/survey mailed to you.
+If you do not have Internet access for the survey, you may leave a voicemail (812-287-9930) or email (firstname.lastname@example.org) to have a registration form/survey mailed to you.

 What if I can’t make it to the Feb.
 29 event?

 You can still participate and make your voice heard!
 Just follow the survey link on this page and, when prompted, indicate you are not able to attend the event.
 Upon completion of the survey, you’ll be entered into a drawing for a $40 gift card.
 Four gift cards will be awarded.
 Based on the participation of (for example) 150 people, the chances of winning a drawing would be about 1 in 37.

 Who is facilitating the event?